TheThingsNetwork/docs/_content/gateways/start/connection.md

 + Gateways are identified by an **ID** and by a **key**.
 Sending a message to a router requires to know the combination.

 + Messages are sent encoded in **[protocol buffers](https://developers.google.com/protocol-buffers/)**.
-This serialisation technology allows transfer of data from a program to another, in first-class types, **regardless of the language**.
+This serialisation technology allows transfer of data from a program to another, in native types, **regardless of the language**.

 With the gateway connector protocol, messages can be exchanged through two network protocols: